1,000+ 5-STAR REVIEWS

 A broken garage door cable doesn’t just stop the door from working; it can trigger a chain reaction of costly damage.
 When one cable fails, the other side absorbs extra tension, putting added pressure on the springs, tracks, and rollers.
 It can cause the second cable or even the opener motor to fail.

-Over time, this stress can damage the entire system, including the garage door opener gears and alignment tracks, requiring extensive repairs or full replacement.
+Over time, this stress can damage the entire system, including the garage door opener gears and alignment tracks, which may eventually cause the garage door to go off track, requiring extensive repairs or full replacement.
 A certified garage door technician can identify hidden issues, replace the correct cable type, and ensure all parts are properly balanced to prevent future breakdowns.

 When to Seek Professional Garage Door Cable Repair in Texas